France's Hollande tells London he's "not dangerous"

 Whereas Sarkozy, who has good relations with British Prime Minister David Cameron, is running on a platform of structural reforms, Hollande says he will rely on tax increases on business and the wealthy to fund more spending on job creation and education.

-He fired a broadside at France's wealthy elite on Monday saying he would tax annual income above 1 million euros at a new 75 percent top marginal rate.
+He fired a broadside at France's wealthy elite on Monday saying he would tax annual income above 1 million euros ($1.34 mln) at a new 75 percent top marginal rate.

 The current top income tax rate is 41 percent, plus a 3 percent tax surcharge on those earning over 500,000 euros introduced last year.